bguiz/js-standards/content/es5/comments.md

 JSDoc interprets multi-line comments that begin with exactly two `*`s as a comment that should be parsed and added to the documentation, and ignores any other multi-line comments.

+**Alternatively**, consider breaking this complex logic out into its own function, if this aids making the overall code become easier to read and comprehend.

 **Avoid** checking in commented out lines of code.